MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ai-csi-dash-incoming-cases.md

 Description | Details
 ----------- | -------
-Topic | *[Artificial intelligence clustering of cases based on language understanding applied to case titles]* Volume | *[The percent change in volume over the specified time period]* Number of cases | *[The incoming cases associated with this topic]* Volume change | *[The incoming volume of cases associated with this topic in the current period]* - *[The incoming volume of cases associated with this topic in the previous period]*
+Topic | *Artificial intelligence clustering of cases based on language understanding applied to case titles* Volume | *The percent change in volume over the specified time period* Number of cases | *The incoming cases associated with this topic* Volume change | *The incoming volume of cases associated with this topic in the current period* - *The incoming volume of cases associated with this topic in the previous period*
-Average resolve time | *[The average resolution time of resolved incoming cases associated with this topic]* Resolve rate | *[The resolved incoming cases associated with this topic]* / *[The total incoming cases associated with this topic]*
+Average resolve time | *The average resolution time of resolved incoming cases associated with this topic* Resolve rate | *The resolved incoming cases associated with this topic* / *The total incoming cases associated with this topic*
-Average CSAT  | *[The sum of CSAT scores associated with this topic}* / *[The count of resolved cases associated with this topic that have CSAT values]*
+Average CSAT  | *The sum of CSAT scores associated with this topic* / *The count of resolved cases associated with this topic that have CSAT values*

 To see additional information about each topic, right-click the topic name and select **Drillthrough** to display the Topic Details dashboard.
 For more information, see [Topic Details Dashboard](ai-csi-topic-details.md).